MatanBobi/advanced-react-session-5/README.md

 ## Step 1

-Verify our app doesn't have any warnings or errors in the cnosole log at first startup.
+Verify our app doesn't have any warnings or errors in the cnosole log at first startup, if there are, fix them.

 ## Step 2